 Access the matching gift database.

 View the results and either navigate to the matching gift form or view program guidelines.

 What are the benefits of using a matching gift database?

 The benefits are substantial for both donors and companies:

-Donors can feel pride in knowing that their gift will be matched by a corporate matching gift program, and will feel inclined to give more.
+Donors can take pride in knowing that their gift will be matched by a corporate matching gift program.
+Often, this can even make them feel inclined to give more.
 If they know their donation’s impact can be doubled, this can help them make the decision to donate in the first place.

-Regardless of their size, companies can benefit by showing their communities and employees that they care about giving back.
+Regardless of their size, companies can benefit by building a reputation among their communities and employees as a socially-conscious company that makes an effort to give back.

 Takeaway: Using a matching gift database can help you raise more money and give donors and companies a greater sense of pride.